 The state of New York asserts Workers’ Compensation Law that dictates when a person may be eligible to recover workers’ compensation for their on the job injuries.
 In order to be eligible, a claimant must prove that the injury, illness, or disease they suffer from is a direct result, or related to, an injury that they sustained while working.
 Ramos & Ramos will work to prove your claim so you can recover the benefits you deserve.

-What Must Be Proven To Obtain Workers’ Compensation In New York?
+What Must Be Proven To Obtain Workers’ Comp In New York?

 Worker’s compensation may not always cover workers in New York.
 In order to determine if you qualify for compensation benefits, several elements must be present in your claim: